-- 1 List eight separate roles which may make up 'front office'. - Identify the two main revenue-earning divisions of a hotel. - List the main roles of a receptionist or front desk person. - 4 What is (a) a 'GRO' and (b) a 'concierge'? - What are the peak times at front desk? - 6 List the four stages of the guest cycle, in chronological order. - 8 What do the acronyms PMS and EFTPOS stand for? - 9 How many rooms would a medium-sized hotel have? - 10 What are FITs and GITs?
+- 1 List eight separate roles which may make up 'front office'. - 2 Identify the two main revenue-earning divisions of a hotel. - 3 List the main roles of a receptionist or front desk person. - 4 What is (a) a 'GRO' and (b) a 'concierge'? - 5 What are the peak times at front desk? - 6 List the four stages of the guest cycle, in chronological order. - 7 The department is responsible for processing staff payroll, while the department is responsible for PR and publicity for the hotel. - 8 What do the acronyms PMS and EFTPOS stand for? - 9 How many rooms would a medium-sized hotel have? - 10 What are FITs and GITs?

-- 1 Switchboard, reservations, reception, concierge, billing, cashiering, guest relations, uniformed staff. - 2 Rooms Division and Food & Beverage - Taking enquiries from walk ins; preparing for arrivals; greeting guests; checking-in guests; selling; dealing with guest problems and queries; providing information to other departments; and keeping guest records. - 4 Guest Relations Officer; Head Porter - 5 Check-outs (7.30 10.30 am) and arrivals (3.00 7.00 pm) - 6 Pre-arrival; arrival; occupancy; and departure - The Accounts department is responsible for processing staff payroll, while the Sales and Marketing department is responsible for PR and publicity for the hotel. - Property (or Premises) Management System; Electronic Point of Sale - 9 25 to 99 - 10 Foreign Independent Travellers; Group Inclusive Travellers
+- 1 Switchboard, reservations, reception, concierge, billing, cashiering, guest relations, uniformed staff. - 2 Rooms Division and Food & Beverage - 3 Taking enquiries from walk ins; preparing for arrivals; greeting guests; checking-in guests; selling; dealing with guest problems and queries; providing information to other departments; and keeping guest records. - 4 Guest Relations Officer; Head Porter - 5 Check-outs (7.30 10.30 am) and arrivals (3.00 7.00 pm) - 6 Pre-arrival; arrival; occupancy; and departure - 7 The Accounts department is responsible for processing staff payroll, while the Sales and Marketing department is responsible for PR and publicity for the hotel. - 8 Property (or Premises) Management System; Electronic Point of Sale - 9 25 to 99 - 10 Foreign Independent Travellers; Group Inclusive Travellers

-- No answer is given for this activity, because it requires your own research and reflection. - A reservation clerk should have good telephone skills, because many reservations will come in this way: a clear speaking voice, the ability to ask questions and elicit information and so on.
+No answer is given for this activity, because it requires your own research and reflection.

+A reservation clerk should have good telephone skills, because many reservations will come in this way: a clear speaking voice, the ability to ask questions and elicit information and so on.
 In addition, (s)he will have to have good administrative skills to process the reservation efficiently.